-- 1. The dollar amount of the project (normally Local Programs will not set goals on projects of less than \$500,000). - 2.
-Type of work.
-Project must lend itself to training. - 3.
-Availability of minorities and women for training. - 4.
-Geographic location of the project. - 5.
-Duration of the work (normally Local Programs will not set training goals on projects of less than 75 working days).
+- 1. The dollar amount of the project.

+- 2. Type of work.

+- 3. Availability of minorities and women for training.

+- 4. Geographic location of the project.

+- 5. Duration of the work.

 The training hours are established on the amount of labor, opportunity and location of each federally assisted project.
 The Local Programs Project Development Engineer determines the training hours for each project.
 The local agency must submit an engineer's estimate for the duration of the contract including estimated number of working days to the Region Local Programs Engineer as a basis for the Local Programs Project Development Engineer to set goals.
 (The training goals and DBE goals are established at the same time.)